Jaun232/Takealot-Seller-Product-Finder/README.md

 | Name                | Description                                                                                              | Default |
 |---------------------|----------------------------------------------------------------------------------------------------------|---------|
 | `VITE_API_BASE_URL` | Optional absolute origin for API calls (e.g. `https://takealot-seller-product-finder.vercel.app`).
 When unset the client uses relative `/api` calls and relies on the Vite proxy in development. | _(empty)_ |

+## Styling

+Tailwind CSS is compiled locally via PostCSS (see `index.css`, `tailwind.config.ts`, and `postcss.config.cjs`).
+No CDN assets are required in production builds.